mnot/redbot/README.rst

 If the directory is the root directory for your server "example.com", this will configure RED to be at the URI "http://example.com/".

-The contents of the web directory also need to be made available on the server; by default, they're in the 'static' subdirectory of the script's URI.
+The contents of the share directory also need to be made available on the server; by default, they're in the 'static' subdirectory of the script's URI.
 This can be changed using the 'static_root' configuration variable in webui.py.